 The cue lever is used to place and remove the needle from the record.
 It moves vertically and should be handled with care.

 Tonearm is the crucial part of the turntable.
 It is the arm which moves over the record.
 It is usually straight or S-shaped.
 The tonearm needs to be light weight as well as should be capable of reducing the vibration from the record.
-It is usually made from some kind of alloy or aluminium.
+It is usually made from some kind of alloy or aluminum.

 7. Pitch Control